 In summary, two guideline studies in rats reported statistically significant effects either on thyroid hormone levels (2016b) or thyroid weights (2016a) starting from 175 mg sodium bromide/kg bw/day.
 However, these effective doses are above the respective guidance value for STOT RE 2.
 Furthermore, the effects were not correlated with histopathological findings.
 No significant effects on the thyroid were reported in a third guideline study at doses up to 500/750 mg/kg bw/day.
 In contrast, significant changes at dose levels below the guidance values for classification in category 1 (Velický et al., 1997a, Velický et al., 1998) and 2 (Loeber et al., 1983) were observed in three older non-guideline studies in rat.
 In humans and dogs, no severe thyroid effects have been reported.
-Using expert judgement and a total weight of evidence assessment of all available information, a classification of calcium bromide in STOT RE for effects on the thyroid is not considered warranted.
+Using expert judgement and a total weight of evidence assessment of all available information, a classification of sodium bromide in STOT RE for effects on the thyroid is not considered warranted.

-Furthermore, based on the studies presented above, RAC previously concluded for ammonium bromide to not add thyroid as the target organ because the severity of effects was considered not to fulfil the CLP criteria for STOT RE (ECHA 2020).
+Furthermore, based on the studies presented above, including both substance specific data and read across from other bromide salts, RAC previously concluded for ammonium bromide to not add thyroid as the target organ because the severity of effects on the thyroid was considered not to fulfil the CLP criteria for STOT RE (ECHA 2020).